berkdurmus/BERPM/README.md

-# Advanced Package Manager Project
+# Advanced Package Manager Project (WIP!)

 ## Overview
 This project simulates an advanced package manager in Python, resembling functionalities of popular package managers like npm or pip.
 It includes features like dependency resolution, version control, and a sample Python application to demonstrate its usage.
+I would like to extend its benefits further.

 ## Features
 - **Dependency Resolution**: Handles complex dependency trees for package installation.